Abdurrahman-shaikh/collection-framework/README.md

-Sure, I've formatted the README.md file for your project:
+Here's the updated README.md file with instructions on how to compile and run the project:

 ```markdown
 # Collection Framework in C